Marketing and selling to doctors

 Let me explain:

-To give you an idea of scale, over the years we successfully sold tens of thousands of doctors a variety of products including paid newsletter subscriptions, workshop registrations, on-site consultations and ad agency services.
-No one else even came close to our size.
+Over the past twenty years, my colleagues and I have successfully sold tens of thousands of doctors a variety of products including paid newsletter subscriptions, workshop registrations, on-site consultations and ad agency services.

 We were able to eclipse dozens of “mom and pop” marketing companies, not because we were so smart, but because we steadfastly focused on creating and executing the right marketing and sales models.